 for Exhibition of Livestock, Poultry and Birds at County Fairs, 4-H and/or FFA Exhibitions (Excerpts of requirements as they apply to the Greene County Fair.
 Complete rules available.)
 ANY EVIDENCE OF WARTS, RINGWORM, FOOT ROT, PINK EYE, DRAINING ABSCESSES OR ANY OTHER CONTAGIOUS OR INFECTIOUS CONDITION WILL ELIMINATE THE ANIMAL FROM THE SHOW.

 No individual Certificate of Veterinary Inspection will be required on Iowa origin animals or poultry exhibited at County Fair 4-H/FFA Fair, but the animals must be inspected when unloaded or shortly thereafter by an accredited veterinarian.
+Swine are required to be inspected either before being unloaded or before leaving a designated isolation and inspection area (prior to mixing with any other pigs).
+All animals moving from out of state into an Iowa count 4H/FFA Fair must meet Iowa Animal and Livestock Importation requirements.
 Each show must have an official veterinarian.
 Quarantined animals or animals from quarantined herds cannot be exhibited.